mnjm/kayal/exampleSite/content/docs/getting-started.md

 {{< /collapse >}}

 {{< collapse summary="<b>Install as Hugo Module</b>" >}}
-For this method you'll use Hugo to manage your themes.
-Hugo uses **Go** to initialise and manage modules so you need to ensure you have `go` installed before proceeding.
+For this method, use Hugo to manage your themes.
+Make sure you have **Go** installed before proceeding.

 1. [Download](https://golang.org/dl/) and install Go.
-You can check if it's already installed by using the command `go version`.

-   **Note:** Make sure you are using **Go version 1.12** or later as Hugo requires this for modules to work correctly.
+Verify with `go version` (requires Go version 1.12 or later).
 2. From your Hugo project directory (that you created above), initialise modules for your website:

    ```shell